FelixAburto/Detection-Engineering/README.md

 <b>Schedule Rule:</b>

-Afterward, we will set the duration for how long the rule should run.
-We will set the rule to run every 5 minutes with a look-back time of 5 minutes.
-You can adjust this however you'd like.
+Afterwards, we will configure the duration for the rule.
+Set the rule to run every 5 minutes with a look-back time of 5 minutes.
+Feel free to adjust these settings according to your needs.

 <p align="center">
 <img src="https://i.imgur.com/pdRFGaf.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>